dOrgTech/discourse-discord-sync/README.md

 [the solution to this topic](https://meta.discourse.org/t/partially-enable-login-option/175330/4?u=barreeeiroo).

 This bot will sync all public Discourse groups with Discord roles.
-It will automatically trigger an update when an user links their Discord account, user groups are changed or profile gets updated
+It will automatically trigger an update when an user links their Discord account, user groups are changed or profile gets updated.

 ## Installation Instructions